 सहयज्ञाः प्रजाः सृष्ट्वा पुरोवाच प्रजापतिः ।

-After the creator has created the universe, he says to mankind that he could achieve anything he wants and live a prosperous life by performing yajñas.
-Yajña spirit means all sacrifices (duties) ought to be performed with reverence in a cooperative spirit.
+After the creator has created the universe, he says to mankind that he can achieve anything he wants and live a prosperous life by performing yajnas.
+Yajna spirit means all sacrifices (duties) ought to be performed with reverence in a cooperative spirit.

 The duties (sacrifices) that we ought to perform are :

-2. Pithr Yajna: Duty towards our ancestors without whom we are not here.
-Ensure that the wisdom and knowledge from our ancestors are passed forward to the next generation.
+- Pithr Yajna: Duty towards our ancestors without whom we are not here.
+Make sure that the wisdom and knowledge from our ancestors are passed along to the next generation.

-3. Brahma (Rishi) Yajna: Duty towards the Rishis (Seers) without whom we wouldn’t have the scriptural wisdom to live a fulfilled life.
+- Brahma (Rishi) Yajna: Duty towards the Rishis (Seers).
+Without them, we wouldn’t have the scriptural wisdom to live a fulfilled life.
 Study scriptures; Share the scriptural wisdom; etc.

-Performing these duties to pour out whatever we can do in the service of all, may you all grow and lead a happy life is what the Creator says to mankind.
-And by saying that Creator implies that I have provided everything you need for prospering.
-Now, it’s on you how you want to make your life.
-You can make hell out of heaven or heaven out of hell.
+The creator blesses us to grow and lead a happy life by performing the above mentioned duties in the service of all.
+By that the creator implies that he has provided everything we need for prospering.
+Now, it’s on us how we want to make our lives.
+We can make hell out of heaven or heaven out of hell.

-There might be a question in the mind now that we may live very cooperatively and perform all our duties, but we do not have control of phenomenal forces such as earthquakes, tornadoes, storms, etc. Shri Krishna addresses this in the next verse.
+There might be a question in the mind now.
+We may live very cooperatively and perform all our duties but we do not have control of phenomenal forces like earthquakes, tornadoes, storms, etc. Shri Krishna addresses this in the next verse.

 Chapter 3, Verse 11